Easter Weekend Sailing in the Hebrides

 Exactly where you explore will depend on the wind and weather but with so many sheltered spots in the Hebrides, there will always be somewhere new to explore.
 The Isle of Mull sits just off the coast from Oban and is renowned for its abundance of wildlife.
 From dolphins, whales and sea eagles, endless walking trails and secluded anchorages, you could spend a week alone just exploring this beautiful island.
 If the wind is in favour, head to the West coast of Mull where the island of Iona sits glistening in crystal clear, azure blue waters boasting ultimate tranquility and picturesque anchorages.

 If the wind permits and guests want to explore a little further, set the sails through the Sound of Mull and head North towards the Small Isles .
-Or stop over in the Treshnish Isles, home of the infamous Fingals Cave on Staffa and its neighbouring island of Lunga with its resident Puffin colony.
+Or stop over in the Treshnish Isles, home of the infamous Fingals Cave on Staffa where giant basalt columns have formed to create a wonderful acoustic cave (as long as swell permits) where you can take the tender and explore this fascinating natural form on foot.
+The neighbouring island of Lunga with its resident Puffin colony is also well worth a visit.
+These friendly sea parrots are very inquisitive and you can normally get within a few meters of them.

 Wildlife watching in the Hebrides is a real treat with sightings of seabirds such as Black Guillemots seen in their hundreds while white-tailed eagles soar along the rugged coastline.
 Sailing with Stravaigin is often rewarded with widespread sightings of birds of prey like Buzzards, Kestrels, Sparrowhawks and Peregrines.
 The sound of the seabird colonies is magnificently overwhelming, with the call of seabird colonies, Puffins, Guillemots & Razorbills, echoing off the cliffs.